 The final step is the most important: analyze your results.
 These results are what you conducted your user testing experiment for in the first place — to obtain critical feedback from real customers to improve your product and enhance its UX.

-Consider everything your test subjects have to say, look at what the majority of them have concluded, and don’t be afraid to go back to the drawing board with minor or drastic modifications and changes, if necessary.
-After all, that’s what the process of user testing is for — perfecting your creation and design before it’s sold.
+Consider everything your test subjects have to say, look at what the majority of them have concluded, and don’t be afraid to go back to the drawing board with minor or drastic modifications, if necessary.

-Here are some common user testing metrics that are reviewed upon the completion of a user test:
+Here are some standard user testing metrics that are reviewed upon the completion of a user test:

-Task completion is when a test subject is able to indicate they’ve successfully completed the test or the end goal associated with the test.
+Task completion is when a test subject indicates they’ve completed the test or its end goal.

-Critical errors prevent your test subjects from having the ability to successfully complete your test.
+Critical errors prevent your test subjects from having the ability to complete your test.

 Non-critical errors are made by the test subject yet don’t impact their overall ability to complete the test successfully.
 These errors typically mean a part of your product, prototype, or feature caused the test subject to be less efficient at a point in time.